Sidenote Full Story

 When a notion mentioned in passing in one work becomes the full story of another work by the same author.
 Most often a book trope.

-- Terry Pratchett - The Amazing Maurice and his Educated Rodents (started out as a passing reference in Reaper Man)
+- Terry Pratchett's The Amazing Maurice and His Educated Rodents started out as a passing reference in Reaper Man.

 - China Miéville's Bas-Lag Cycle is full of these.
 Among a great many other things, the protagonist of The Scar is mentioned in one line of Perdido Street Station as being Isaac's last girlfriend.

 - Sauron was briefly alluded to in The Hobbit.

 - The main character of Mercedes Lackey's short story "Wide Wings" was originally a minor character in her adaptation Swan Lake, one of the potential brides that the Prince rejects in favor of Odette.
 According to Lackey, Honoria stood up and announced that she wanted her story told, and she didn't really care what Lackey wanted.